Sniper (1993 film): Plot

 Master Gunnery Sergeant Thomas Beckett, Force Reconnaissance Marine, an experienced sniper, and his spotter, Cpl.
 Papich, are on a mission to assassinate a Panamanian rebel leader in the jungle.
 Upon successful completion of their mission, Beckett and Papich covertly withdraw from the area to await extraction.
-Because they are erroneously extracted in daylight instead of at night, Papich is killed by a sniper (armed with an SVD Dragunov).
-Beckett runs back under fire to carry Papich's remains to the helicopter.
+Because they are erroneously extracted in daylight instead of at night, Papich is killed by a sniper.

-Later, Beckett is paired with an inexperienced civilian, Richard Miller to eliminate rebel General Miguel Alvarez funded by the Colombian drug lord, Raoul Ochoa.
-Miller is an Olympic medalist and SWAT team sharpshooter, but he has no combat experience, no jungle operations experience, and no confirmed kills to his name.
-Miller is also ordered by his superiors to kill Beckett if Beckett either threatens or compromises the covert operation to eliminate both Alvarez and Ochoa.
-While proceeding to the staging area, Miller's UH-1 helicopter is fired upon by a guerrilla armed with an AK-47 Rifle.
+Later, Beckett is paired with an inexperienced civilian, Richard Miller, to eliminate rebel General Miguel Alvarez funded by a Colombian drug lord, Raoul Ochoa.
+Miller is an Olympic medalist and SWAT team sharpshooter, but he has no combat experience and no confirmed kills to his name.
+Miller is also ordered by his superiors to kill Beckett if he becomes a liability.
+While proceeding to the staging area, Miller's UH-1 helicopter is fired upon by a guerrilla.
 Several of the helicopter's crew and passengers are killed.
-With his Heckler & Koch SR9TC rifle fixed on the attacker, Miller is decidedly unable to shoot him; instead, the helicopter's fatally-wounded door-gunner makes the kill, but the aircraft's surviving aviator believes Miller made the crucial shot, earning Miller a false reputation.
+Miller is unable to shoot him; instead, the helicopter's fatally-wounded door-gunner makes the kill, but the aircraft's surviving aviator believes Miller made the crucial shot, earning Miller a false reputation.

 On the mission, Beckett insists on deviating from the plan that Miller was given.
-This, together with the fact that Miller has no professional experience or aptitude for jungle operations, sparks friction between the two.
 Early on, they encounter a group of Indians, who agree to lead them past the rebel guerrillas, in return for a favor: they must agree to eliminate El Cirujano ("The Surgeon"), an ex-CIA agent and expert in torture who has been aiding the rebels.
 Beckett agrees to do so.

-Uncertain of Miller's reliability and skeptical about his "kill" while recently aboard the UH-1 helicopter, he tells Miller to kill El Cirujano in order to prove himself.
-However, when the time comes, Miller fails again by first firing a "warning shot," followed by a shot at Cirujano's head.
-Cirujano is able to dodge the head shot by ducking under it into the river in which he has been swimming.
-In the ensuing firefight with the alarmed guerrillas, one of the Indians is killed.
-Although the Indians do not directly blame either Beckett or Miller, they withdraw further help.
+Uncertain of Miller's reliability and skeptical about his "kill" while recently aboard the helicopter, he tells Miller to kill El Cirujano in order to prove himself.
+However, when the time comes, Miller fails again by first firing a "warning shot," followed by a shot at Cirujano's head, which misses.
+In the ensuing firefight with the alarmed guerrillas, one of the Indians is killed; the rest withdraw further help.